-Pricing/Ratemaking
+• Pricing/Ratemaking

 Model output AAL (average annual losses) and Standard Deviation are used in actuarial pricing formulas and rate-filings.
 Adjustments to include non-modeled loss are needed to account for the absolute risk to your portfolio.
-The output can be adjusted to serve as a cat load directly in the pricing formula.
+The output can be adjusted to serve an insurer's cat load directly in the pricing formula.
 Additionally, rating factors such as construction type, occupancy type, territory, deductible, etc. are all part of the exposure as input.

-Underwriting
+• Underwriting

 Underwriters can use catastrophe model software at the point of sale in automated underwriting rules engines to make "go" or "no go" underwriting decisions.
 For example, they can check the exposure map to see if the exposure concentrations for the current and potential book.
-Our software also shows the relative riskiness of new potential risk.
+Our software also shows the relative riskiness of new potential writings.
 Location level EP curves can help the underwriters to price the policy as well as to derive coverage terms.
 Using catastrophic modeling in the underwriting process can help companies to manage their catastrophic risk at the "front end" before the policies get on their book.

-• Claim Management
+Claim Management

+We also provide many event scenarios based on most updated event parameters as well the potential future development for these parameters.
+Similar events in our catalogs are also identified.
+Clients can use this information to run against their exposures portfolio to get the earliest estimate for the potential losses to their company.
+Before each hurricane season, we encourage our clients to run their portfolio against the stochastic catalogs for advanced planning.
+Additional information on the AIR catalogs is available through the AIR Catalog Viewer.

 AIR provides ALERT posting on any imminent catastrophic event around the globe.
 ALERT stands for AIR Loss Estimate in Real Time.
 We provide online updated event information as well as industry loss estimate for big events.
-We also provide thousands of event scenarios based on most updated event parameters as well the potential future development for these parameters.
-Similar events in our catalogs are also identified.
-Clients can use this information to run against their exposures portfolio to get the earliest estimate for the potential losses to their company.
-Before each hurricane season, we encourage our clients to run their portfolio against the stochastic catalogs for advanced planning.
-During a hurricane event, our clients can download these real-time events to get the earliest estimate for claim staff deployment, cash flow management, "live" cat protection purchase or communication to the interested party.
+During a hurricane event, our clients can download various tools provided through the AIR ALERT service to get the earliest estimate for claim staff deployment, cash flow management, "live" cat protection purchase or communication to interested parties.
 Even after the event, our clients can still use our software to manage cash flow and decide whether to suspend or continue writing business in certain area.
 Please refer to the ALERT website for up to date event information.